ujaandas/snip/README.md

 - a new state
 - a list of commands describing any side‑effects

-No mutation, no surprises.
+No direct state mutation happens here, so makes testing and overall reasoning-about easier.

 ### Runtime

 Handles raw input/output, executes commands, and feeds messages back into the event loop.
-It’s intentionally tiny-almost all logic lives in pure functions.
+It’s intentionally tiny - almost all logic lives in the above "pure" functions.